soapbox-pub/rebased/docs/API/pleroma_api.md

   * `new_shortcode`: new emoji file shortcode
   * `new_filename`: new filename for emoji file
   * `force`: (*optional*) with true value to overwrite existing emoji with new shortcode
-* Response: JSON, list with updated files for updated pack (hasmap -> shortcode => filename) with status 200, either error status with error message.
+* Response: JSON, list with updated files for updated pack (hashmap -> shortcode => filename) with status 200, either error status with error message.

 ## `DELETE /api/pleroma/emoji/packs/:name/files`
 ### Delete emoji file from pack